survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 ## Conclusion

 Especially the fact that you can customize ESLint to various purposes makes it a powerful tool.
 Thanks to its vibrant ecosystem, it's likely you find rules that are close to your purposes.
 Those make excellent starting points for your own development.

+To recap:

+* ESLint allows rules to be skipped locally.
+Use this feature sparingly.
+* You can override ESLint environment per file.
+It's good to consider other solutions if you notice a lot of overrides in your source, though.
+* ESLint can be expanded through plugins.
+They allow you to adjust its behavior to your liking.
+Given the ecosystem is strong, check it first before going this way.